 Whenever I’m moving to a new house, either renting or buying, I look for a water softener.
 It’s a great thing to have and a lot of people will like the house MORE if it has one in it.

 They are not TOO expensive, around $1,500 on average.
 If you make even $30k more than you were going to, because you are doing all this work beforehand, it’s a drop in the bucket compared to what you will make.

 Day 18: Install a central vacuum

-This really only makes sense if you have a large home or you are listing your home for $1M+.
-You can install it on any priced home, but for $1M+, definitely get one.
+This really only makes sense if you have a large home.
 It costs about $1,200-$3,000 on average and depends on your area.